 Up to two years part-time

-A Graduate Certificate requires the satisfactory completion of 4 units of study (24 credit points).
+A Graduate Certificate requires the satisfactory completion of credit points.
 Graduate Certificate courses may include core or compulsory units of study.

 Please note: there is no admission to the Graduate Certificate in Development Studies for international students because the course is only offered on a part time basis.